17 Things You Need To Pack on Your Backpacking Trip

 Watch the video below for a description of all the items and a little bit about why I take them.

-While I consider this list to have all the essentials, it’s your responsibility to make sure you take the distance, duration, remoteness, expected weather and your experience level into consideration when you pack.
+While I consider this list to have all the essentials, make sure you take the distance, duration, remoteness, expected weather, and your experience level into consideration when you pack.

-Please make sure you know how to use your gear and that you tell someone where you’re going.
-Be prepared to navigate if your GPS fails.
+Please make sure you know how to use your gear, that you tell someone where you’re going, and be prepared to navigate if your GPS fails.

 GEAR MENTIONED IN THIS VIDEO

-Also, don’t forget either a bear canister or a food sack and cord to hang it.
+Also, don’t forget either a bear canister or a food sack with cord to hang it.
 Always check food storage regulations in the area you’re hiking before your hike.
 A bear canister may be required.

 Trowel and toilet paper